 - Gold Medal Cafe: Located on level one of the Cypress Creek Lodge, the cafe is named to honor the four Olympic Gold Medal performances by Canadian athletes on Cypress Mountain in 2010.
 Grab a coffee or light breakfast here in the winter months before hitting the slopes.

-- Hollyburn Lodge: Recently re-opened, the historic Hollyburn Lodge is nestled amongst the cross-country trails and is a cozy stop for chilly snowshoers and skiers alike.
+- Hollyburn Lodge: Re-opened in 2017, the historic Hollyburn Lodge is nestled amongst the cross-country trails and is a cozy stop for chilly snowshoers and skiers alike.
 Stop here for sweet treats, burgers, and beers, or head there in the evening for more filling apps.
 Snowshoe fondue tours stop here for a warm up in the winter months.

 - Nordic Cafe: Close to the ticket office and tube park at the entrance to the Nordic trails, this casual cafe serves up bagels and baked goods and is ideal for a quick refuel stop during a busy day on the trails (open winter only).

 Rent on the mountain and pick up everything you need from boots to a complete kit.
 HEAD skis and boots are designed for easier turning, super comfort, and faster setup time, plus snowboard boots feature the Boa speed lacing system or regular lace-up options.
 A full kit costs $47 (CAD) for a full day ($28 for kids) and includes skis, boots, and poles, or snowboard and boots (bring your own goggles and gloves).
 Rentals after 2 p.m. are discounted.
 Seasonal rents start from $149 (CAD) if you're planning to stay for a longer duration.

 Lessons are available for all ages and abilities and range from half-day sessions to private lessons (age three and over).
 Child group lessons (ages seven to 12) have six kids per instructor, and adult multi-day lessons have only six to eight students per class.